medic/cht-docs/content/en/running-programs/_index.md

 **Community led implementations**

-This model leverages the robust technical expertise of the CHT community of practice.
-A network of local and regional technical organizations that have been onboarded on CHT are able to provide design, development, deployment and support services for implementing partners - including ministries of health.
+Community led implementations emphasize on the importance of collaboration, local ownership and sustainability.
+This is a self-led model where a community identifies a digital health problem and solves it using CHT tools.
+The CHT also has a community of practice that is made up of a network of local and regional technical organizations that have been onboarded on CHT and are able to provide design, development, deployment and support services for implementing partners - including ministries of health.
 This network also contributes their learnings to the community through documentation, reference applications, CHT forum and CHT core improvements.
-Community led implementations emphasize on the importance of collaboration, local ownership and sustainability.

 **Research initiatives, innovations and studies**